Deb provides the catalyst to synthesize a valuable patent portfolio from your chemical inventions

 Deb Herzfeld’s practice focuses on client counseling and worldwide patent prosecution and portfolio management, with an emphasis on pharmaceutical life cycles and medical devices.
 She also has extensive experience with cosmetic, biofuel, polymer, catalyst, and petroleum-based technologies.

 Deb has worked in all phases of intellectual property law, beginning her career pursuing both litigation and prosecution work, which allowed her to realize and develop her passion and expertise for both short and long-term portfolio management.
 Her extensive client counseling experience includes pre-litigation portfolio and due diligence analyses, as well as freedom-to-operate, patentability, validity, and infringement opinion work.
 These overall “portfolio health” analyses frequently include the development of specific prosecution strategies to correct errors and work around potential obstacles.
-Deb’s pharmaceutical work also includes Orange Book listings of patents covering FDA-approved products, patent term extension analysis, and applications therefor.
+Deb’s pharmaceutical work also includes Orange Book listings of patents covering FDA-approved products and patent term extension analysis and applications.

 “Adjusting for the New Normal: Thoughts on Enhancing the Possibilities of Success for the Patent Owner in an AIA Post-Grant Proceeding,” Buffalo Intellectual Property Law Review, Dec.
 4, 2015 (coauthor).